-This is an essential but often overlooked point.
+This is an essential but often overlooked point when it comes to encouraging giving.
 In general, even outside of the church walls, people are more likely to personally invest in projects or efforts with which they are actively involved in some way.
 Sure, plenty of generous donors give to nonprofits or philanthropic causes with whom they have little personal connection.
 Still, most small and medium-sized givers will be most faithful and consistent if they have a vested interest and participatory relationship with the recipient of their giving.

 Two of the resources about which people are most stingy are their time and money.
 If you can get your church members to loosen their grip on their time and be generous on that front, you are more likely to successfully loosen their grip on their money and encourage them to be generous with it.